CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 * Sensitive Data Desktop ([service description](https://research.csc.fi/-/sd-desktop)): a user interface that provides access to a secure virtual computer (or virtual Desktop).
 It enables secure computation and analysis of sensitive data.
 In addition, a restricted version of SD Desktop is provided for processing registry data (secondary use of health and social data).
 The limitations are described in a separate user guide (see: SD Desktop for secondary use).

-* Sensitive Data Submit and Federated EGA ([service description](https://research.csc.fi/-/fega)) (pilot phase): allow publishing of sensitive and biomedical data under controlled access.
+* Sensitive Data Submit and Federated EGA ([service description](https://research.csc.fi/-/fega)) (*pilot phase*): allow publishing of sensitive and biomedical data under controlled access.

-* Sensitive Data Apply (pilot phase): promotes data reuse allowing data owners to manage access to published datasets via a simple user interface.
+* Sensitive Data Apply (*pilot phase*): promotes data reuse allowing data owners to manage access to published datasets via a simple user interface.

 <iframe width="280" height="155"srcdoc="https://www.youtube.com/embed/YcgeuatWf9g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+In this user guide, you can find:

+an overview and **key features** of each service; step-by-step instructions on accessing and setting up the services; technical knowledge or expertise are not required to use the services and specific sections are marked as *advanced* if technical and coding skills are necessary; quick technical suggestions in the **troubleshooting table**; **video tutorials** helpful to get started.

+<iframe width="280" height="155"srcdoc="https://www.youtube.com/embed/U74CvhPR16E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Legal agreements